 Those portions of the site which are depicted within the "Permit Issuance Only" development area on Exhibit 6-11 shall be improved with the core elements of the Stadium Alternative Project, including the stadium itself, the ancillary performance venue adjacent to the stadium, surrounding public plaza areas and all other backbone roads, utilities, and related infrastructure necessary to deliver the stadium project to Inglewood residents.
 The stadium development shall be consistent with the Stadium Design Guidelines set forth at Section 6.3.4 and the concepts presented in Exhibit 6-9 and approved by the voters, and if applications for grading and building permits are presented for development that is consistent with those standards, and the Stadium Alternative Mitigation Measures, then the applications shall be ministerially granted, and each permit shall be considered a ministerial approval.
-Certificates of occupancy shall also issue ministerially granted, and each permit shall be considered a ministerial approval.
 Certificates of occupancy shall also issue ministerially provided only that construction conforms to the development standards set forth in this Specific Plan, the Stadium Alternative Mitigation Measures, and applicable building codes.
-Isimilarly, provided that construction conforms to the development standards set forth in this Specific Plan, the Stadium Alternative Mitigation Measures, and applicable building codes.
-Isimilarly, provided that construction conforms to the development standards set forth in this Specific Plan, the Stadium Alternative Mitigation Measures, and applicable building codes.
-Isimilarly, provided that construction conforms to the development standards set forth in this Specific Plan, the Stadium Alternative Mitigation Measures, and applicable building codes, no additional approval construction conforms to the development standards set forth in this Specific Plan, the Stadium Alternative Mitigation Measures, and applicable building codes, no additional approval constructi
+Similarly, provided that construction conforms to the development standards set forth in this Specific Plan, the Stadium Alternative Mitigation Measures, and applicable building codes, no additional approvals or entitlements, including but not limited to plot plan review, design or architectural review, conditional use permit, minor administrative permit, special use permit, planned development, variance, zoning clearance, or any other review or entitlement or discretionary approval purporting to regulate or guide land use or development shall be required by the City to construct the improvements described in such applications.